-Our work is dedicated to making the value of ecosystem services clear to the broader community – citizens, consumers, businesses, and public agencies, and then working with land stewards to restore or enhance the ecosystems that provide them.
+Our work is dedicated to supporting decision makers who want to enhance their role in providing environmental and social benefits to the broader community – citizens, consumers, and businesses – and working with land stewards to maintain, restore, and enhance the ecosystems that provide them.

 The Flood Control 2.0 project created tools to evaluate economic impacts of new flood risk management alternatives in the San Francisco Bay Area, evaluating tidal marsh restoration in highly urbanized watersheds.
 We helped estimate the value of restoration benefits, including recreational uses and the expansion of habitat for protected species.